 Here’s a nice page from the national 4-H organization: https://4-h.org/parents/benefits/

-4-H definitely proves the truism that what you get out of 4-H depends on what you put into it, but even a small investment can reap a lot in terms of working with other kids, learning about life skills and academic subjects in a hands-on way, and helping to make things happen (leadership).
+For me, I could write a long explanation of why my three boys did 4-H and how it enriched their lives immensely, but I think the above page covers a lot of it.
+4-H is definitely proves the truism that what you get out of 4-H depends on what you put into it, but even a small investment can reap a lot in terms of working with other kids, learning about life skills and academic subjects in a hands-on way, and helping to make things happen (leadership).

 One of my favorite things about 4-H, however?
 All three of my boys had/are having three different experiences, because they were able to follow their interests and create opportunities that matched their passions.
 You can make your own projects to teach other members about your passion, do community service in your field of interest, practice public speaking on subjects near and dear to your heart, and much more.
 4-H provides a framework of making your own opportunities to learn how to be a leader, a better public speaker and a good citizen of your community.